top of page

 "I was extremely proud of being able to help my father with the scoring and took it very seriously" - Agatha Christie.

-Agatha Christie's (nee Miller) time at the club as a young spectator resulted in the large oak tree there becoming known as the 'Agatha Christie Oak' - a tree she was known to have sat under on the days her father played so she could enjoy watching him.
+Agatha Christie's time at the club as a young spectator resulted in the large oak tree there becoming known as the 'Agatha Christie Oak' - a tree she was known to have sat under on the days her father played so she could enjoy watching him.
 While the tree sadly died in 2018, its memory lives on as the logo for the club.

 Christie's enjoyment of cricket was obviously instilled in her grandson, Mathew.
 When he attended Eton and was chosen to lead the Eton First XI team at Lord’s, she declared it to be one of the happiest days of her life.

-Her love for cricket was memorialized after her death in 1976 through Agatha Christie Ltd sponsoring the 1978 Under-19 West Indies Cricket Team's tour of England from 12 July to 23 August 1978.
-As a result of the sponsorship this tour was known as the "Agatha Christie Under-19 Test Series".
+Sponsorship continued with the 1978 Under-19 West Indies Cricket Team's tour of England from 12 July to 23 August 1978 (programme image at the top of the page).
 While there are some who speculate that Christie made provisions in her Will for this sponsorship, the public record of the Will does not show this.
 The more likely answer is that Mathew Prichard, a keen cricketer and fan, found this a moving tribute to his grandmother's love of the sport.

 "My grandmother, Agatha Christie, would have heartily approved of young people being given the opportunity of using their talents and bettering themselves in a way that can do nothing but good for themselves and their countries" - Mathew Prichard, 1978.